Issues related to coronavirus (COVID-19) affecting the delivery of council services will be posted here. Please check below for the latest updates.

 Due to the ongoing coronavirus pandemic we cannot reach as many applications within the 15 day timescale, this means that we may take longer to make our decisions.
 However, we will endeavour to get back to you as soon as we can, and we appreciate your patience at this time.

-Officers are authorised in terms of The Health Protection (Coronavirus) (Restrictions) (Scotland) Regulations 2020 and will investigate non-compliance with the regulations in commercial premises.
+Officers are authorised in terms of The Health Protection (Coronavirus) (Restrictions and Requirements) (Scotland) Regulations 2020 and will investigate non-compliance with the regulations in commercial premises.
 To minimise the potential for non-compliance and risk to public health we are also proactively providing advice to businesses.

 Businesses currently trading, or preparing to re-open, require to have controls in place to ensure compliance with the coronavirus regulations and wider Health and Safety requirements in relation to COVID-19.
 It is recommended all businesses are familiar with the Health Protection Scotland guidance for non-healthcare settings as well as the relevant sector specific guidance from the Scottish Government.
 To assist businesses in preparing and documenting their COVID-19 controls we have produced the following guidance and templates: